aljazerzen/connector_arrow/README.md

     only the first batch of data and inferring the types from that.
 If any of the subsequent batches turns out to have different types, we again have the options: reject or cast.

 At the moment, `connector_arrow` does not have a common way of solving this problem.
-SQLite uses option 2 and other connectors don't support types with dynamic types parameters.
+Connector for SQLite uses option 2 and other connectors don't support types with dynamic types parameters.

 Preferred way of solving the problem is option 3: infer from the first batch and reject non-uniform types.
 This option will result in more errors being presented to the users.
 We justify this decision